 In VBA, there is a specific data type to deal with dates and sometimes it happens when you using a variable to store a date and somehow the value you specify is different.

 In the following code, I have declared a variable as the date and then I have specified the value from cell A1 where I am supposed to have a date only.
-But as you can see the date that I have in the cell a one is not in the correct format VBA is not able to identify it has a date.
+But as you can see the date that I have in cell one is not in the correct format VBA is not able to identify it as a date.